balusena/kubernetes-for-devops/README.md

    - **To Get Information About Number of Nodes**
 6. **Stop Your Minikube Cluster**

-## Multi-node Minikube Kubernetes Cluster
+## 11.Multi-node Minikube Kubernetes Cluster
 1. **Start Minikube with Multiple Nodes**
 2. **Checking the Status of Minikube with Cluster Name `--local-cluster`**
 3. **To Get the Nodes in the Cluster**